keptn/keptn.github.io/content/docs/develop/how_to/automated_operations/remediation/index.md

 ---
-title: Configure Remediation
+title: Remediation Action
-description: Find how to ...
+description: Configure a remediation action and add it to your service.
 weight: 1
 icon: setup
 ---